 Europe has never been more accessible than it is today.
 With cheap flights between Europe and the U.S., it’s almost criminal not to go.
+This would explain the US tourism statistics indicating that Americans visit Europe most frequently.
 However, some people say “okay, so, it may be cheap to get there but where can I go that won’t break the bank?”
 Luckily, not every country in Europe will bust a reasonable budget.
 Whether you want to visit the voco hotel St. John’s or you fancy a sunny getaway in Greece, there are lots of places in Europe that make great holiday destinations.
 That’s why I put together 6 Cheap Holiday Destinations (based on my own experience).
 This list is for the budget conscious traveler who wants to see Europe and not count pennies every moment of the day.

 Europe on a Budget: 6 Cheap Holiday Destinations